WordPress is an open source content management system (CMS) that has been available since 2003.

 • Not very intuitive for beginners

-Who should use Magento?
+Who should use Adobe Commerce?

-If we’re being totally honest, we’d only really recommend Magento for business owners who have a web developer or are well-versed in programming themselves.
-If you’re a complete beginner, then you’re not going to be able to access the key benefits that Magento offers, and you’ll be better off choosing something more intuitive such as Shopify or BigCommerce.
+If you’re a complete beginner, then you’re not going to be able to access the key benefits that Adobe Commerce offers and you’ll be better off choosing something more intuitive such as Shopify or BigCommerce.

 Things To Look For In A Drag & Drop Website Builder